AdamSaleh/linx-app/README.md

   * Bullet-proofing form entries.

+  * Sensible account change.
+Should be one form to change email address, another for password.
+It's kind of UX ugly to do both with the same form.
+But it works.

-  * Proper error reporting when submitting a form doesn't work.
+  * Proper error reporting when submitting a form results in a non-good server response.

 ## Technologies